Skip to content

 • if you have authorised the release or disclosure; or

-• it is the purpose (or a directly related purpose) for which the information was collected.
+• it is the purpose (or it is for a directly related business purpose) for which the information was collected.
 This can include sharing information overseas.

 • if your information is held in the form of physical documentation, and is destroyed, it will either be shredded onsite or be destroyed by a confidential professional destruction service;